MihirDixit14/S-and-P-ML-Analysis/readme.md

 Findings and interpretations
 Machine Learning Models
 Linear regression.
 Lets check if there is a positive relation between Current price and Marketcap.
-The low r squared valued 0.0437 indicated that marketcap may not be a strong interpreter of current price.
+The low r squared valued 0.0437 indicated that marketcap may not be a strong interpreter of the current price.

+Polynomial Regression: The r2 score is 0.02 which means the polynimial regression also states that marketcap may not be a strong interpreter of the current price.